KostasSliazas/project-kitten/README.md

 [![](https://contrib.rocks/image?repo=KostasSliazas/project-kitten)](https://github.com/KostasSliazas/project-kitten/graphs/contributors)

 ## Disclaimer

-This is a free project.
-If you choose to use it, please do so at your own risk.
+If you choose to use this project, please do so at your own risk.

-Please note that the external links included in this project are not owned or maintained by me.
-They are used for reference and convenience to enhance the functionality of the tools.
-I do not take responsibility for the content or availability of these external resources.